Action Voyage – Massive Action Toward Your Dreams

 Even if you don’t start your year on January 1st, which is perfectly fine, you still get a sense of a start and an endpoint to the year.
 Because the year can be split easily into its natural sub-parts, such as quarters, months, and weeks, it makes for a perfect big-picture view.
 There’s enough of a high-level outlook, but there’s also enough urgency to make the next twelve months actionable.

-Now, as I mentioned, the year is short from one perspective, but from another, it’s quite long.
+As I mentioned, the year is short from one perspective, but it’s quite long from another.
 It’s easy to get lost in the execution and lose sight of the big picture.
 You will have your monthly and weekly trackers, but it’s useful to take a step back now and then to assess whether you are still on the right track from a yearly perspective.

 To do so, I have added the Quarterly Review into the mix.
 This process allows for a quick assessment of your progress and reveals whether you’ve strayed away from the path.
-A lot of times—and this often happens to me—you start the year strong because the excitement of new possibilities gives you mental fuel.
+Often you start the year strong because the excitement of new possibilities gives you mental fuel.
 Then, once you have stepped into the second and third quarters of the year, especially if you had an excellent first quarter, you start to slack.

 That’s perfectly normal, as it’s hard to sustain the same levels of excitement and intensity through and through.
 The quarterly reviews will allow you to take a momentary break and reflect.
 Where are you?
 What is the trend?
 Are you up or down relative to the plan?
 Do you need to rest and recover more?
 Do you need some time off?